Nowadays websites have become more dynamic and richer in content which can increase the initial load time when browsed from another side of the world.

 Visit their official website and create an account.
 Once the account is created, a confirmation email will be sent to your email address.
 By confirming the email your account will be activated and you will be able to access the dashboard.

 Navigate to Zones from the side menu to add a zone for your website and to generate CDN URL.

-Click on Save button to save the changes.
-It will take a few minutes to activate your zone and once it’s activated you will see the Status as Active.
-Next step is to Purge from the Manage drop-down menu under Actions.
+Click on the Save button to save the changes.
+It will take a few minutes to activate your zone and once it’s activated you will see the status as Active.
+The next step is to Purge from the Manage drop-down menu under Actions.

 Copy the Zone URL and save it for the next step.